tennis vs badminton

 A rally of 5-10 continuous shots back and forth for extreme beginners would not be too difficult to attain.
 Quickly beginners will achieve longer rallies as long as they aren’t putting too much pressure on each other.

-On the other hand, tennis for two beginners standing on each end of a tennis court would find it relatively difficult to hit a tennis ball across the net at the right trajectory and with sufficient speed that allows the opposing player to hit it back to make it a meaningful rally.
+On the other hand, tennis for two beginners would find it relatively difficult to hit a tennis ball across the net at the right trajectory and with sufficient speed that allows the opposing player to hit it back to make it a meaningful rally.
 Good luck if the rally lasts more than a few shots on either side.

 Of course, tennis has the advantage of being played on many different surfaces indoors and outdoors.
-Badminton has developed air-badminton as a structured method to play and compete outdoors on different surfaces.
+In recent years, badminton developed air-badminton – a structured method of playing badminton and competing outdoors on different surfaces.

 Badminton aerobics vs tennis aerobics